tjcsl/gitbook/technologies/networking/openvpn.md

 ## History

-We used to have OpenVPN access until ~~the Great Firewall of~~ FCPS decided to indiscriminately block all OpenVPN traffic through some sort of Packet Inspection starting in Fall 2018.
-We are currently in the process of finding a workaround, or getting permission to have our VPN unblocked.
-In the meantime, [sshuttle](https://sshuttle.readthedocs.io/en/stable/) looks nice.
+We used to have unfettered OpenVPN access until ~~the Great Firewall of~~ FCPS decided to indiscriminately block all OpenVPN traffic through some sort of Packet Inspection starting in Fall 2018.
+Fortunately, we were able to get an exception for the CSL's OpenVPN server, so as of Spring 2019 it is back up.

-The rest of this page is left for posterity, should we need it in the future.s

 ## Troubleshooting